faramer86/GPrior/README.md

 ## **Usage**

-GPrior is a commandline tool that provides user interface for tuning and training Positive-Unlabeled classifier.
+GPrior is a command line tool that provides user interface for tuning and training Positive-Unlabeled classifier.
 Minimum input: table with positive examples (gene symbols) and dataframe (rows - gene symbols, columns - gene features).
 For more details/examples see sections below.
 In order to perform prioritization, user can try to repeat our pipeline from the article (see **Reference** section) or compile his own table with features.

 There are two main scripts: `gprior.py` and `process_postgap.py`.
 If you want to prioritize genes based on your own table of features - use `gprior.py`.
 If you want to reproduce pipeline from the article - use `process_postgap.py` for postgap output processing and only then use `gprior.py`.
 For more details read futher.